-(15) TAX-DEFERRED ANNUITY PLAN
+(13) TAX-DEFERRED ANNUITY PLAN

 The Organization has a tax-deferred annuity plan qualified under Section 403(b) of the Internal Revenue Code.
 The plan covers all eligible employees of the Organization.
-The Organization's contribution matches the employee's contribution at 100% of the first 1% contributed, and then 50% of the next 5% contributed.
+The Organization's contribution matches the employee's contribution at 100% of the first 1% contributed, and then 50% of the next 6% and 5% contributed for the years ended December 31, 2023 and 2022, respectively.
 Employees may make contributions to the plan up to the maximum amount allowed by the Internal Revenue Code if they wish.
-Employer contributions to the plan were \$43,904 and \$41,080 for the years ended December 31, 2022 and 2021, respectively.
+Employer contributions to the plan were \$48,543 and \$43,904 for the years ended December 31, 2023 and 2022, respectively.

-(16) LEASES
+(14) LEASES

-The Organization leases a postage machine under a long-term, non-cancelable lease agreement.
-The lease expires in June 2026.
-In the normal course of business, it is expected that the lease will be renewed or replaced by similar a lease.
-Rental expense recognized under this operating lease was \$960 for each of the years ended December 31, 2022 and 2021.
+The Organization leases office equipment under long-term, non-cancelable lease agreements.
+The leases expire at various dates through 2027.
+In the normal course of business, it is expected that the leases will be renewed or replaced by a similar lease.
+Rental expenses recognized under these operating leases was \$4,810 and \$960 for the years ended December 31, 2023 and 2022, respectively.